CMSDAS/root-short-exercise/_episodes/03-root-and-pyroot.md

 TreeB : 6000
 ```

+ACLiC has many more features, for example compiling your program with debug symbols using `+g`.
+You can find the documentation [here](https://root.cern/manual/first_steps_with_root/#compiling-a-root-macro-with-aclic).

 ### C++ compilers

 Of course, the C++ code can also just be compiled with C++ compilers such as `g++` or `clang++` with the advantage that you have full control of all compiler settings, most notable the optimization flags such as `-O3`!